 1. Build a website from scratch

-This means working with the computer code (also called HTML) that websites are built from.
-This gives you complete control over your website.
+This means working with the raw code (known as ‘HTML' and ‘CSS') that websites are built from.

-However, it requires significant technical knowledge.
-For this reason, building a site from scratch is really only a realistic option if you have an in-house web designer.
+This provides ultimate control, but it requires significant technical knowledge.
+For this reason, building a site from scratch is really only an option if you have an in-house web developer.

 2. Create a website from templates